 Being More Frugal in 5 Simple Steps

-Here are five tips on how to be more frugal—without giving up all the fun (and caffeine) in your life.
+Here are five tips on how to be more frugal and save money — without giving up all the fun (and caffeine) in your life.

 1. Reform Fixed Expenses

-Regardless of what specific items might appear on a budget, they all come in two general varieties: fixed expenses and variable expenses.
+Regardless of what specific items might appear on a budget, they all come in two general varieties: fixed expenses vs. variable expenses.

 Fixed expenses are, as the name suggests, those bills that are fixed and consistent each month, such as rent, insurance payments, and student loans.
 Variable expenses, on the other hand, are those whose amounts aren’t fixed… but that doesn’t mean all variable expenses are optional (or “discretionary”).
 For example, your electric bill probably varies from month to month, but you still know you’re going to have to pay it.

-For example, moving to a less expensive neighborhood or recruiting a roommate might cut your rent in half; deciding to forgo a car can eliminate not only the car payment and insurance cost, but also variable expenses like parking, maintenance, and gas.
-These kinds of global lifestyle changes can take a lot of effort to set up at the start… but the payoff is months or years of significant savings without too much ongoing effort.
+For example, moving to a less expensive neighborhood or splitting bills with a roommate might cut your rent in half; deciding to forgo a car can eliminate not only the car payment and insurance cost, but also variable expenses like parking, maintenance, and gas.
+These kinds of global lifestyle changes can take a lot of effort to set up at the start.
+However, the payoff is months or years of significant savings without too much ongoing effort.